redcap-tools/redcap-tools.github.io/projects.md

 Below you'll find interesting projects built against either [REDCap](http://www.project-redcap.org/)'s API, the Data Entry Trigger or some combination.

-Also a few other libraries exist for communicating with REDCap:
+## API Libraries

+Several libraries exist for communicating with REDCap's API.
+If one of these languages is available to you, they can help make your development quicker and more robust.

 | Project | Language<br/>(Documentation) | Description from its Repository|
 | :------ | :------: | :----------------------------- |